top of page

 10. “Not as polished as other indie books I’ve read”

 This points directly to design quality.
 This is especially true if you’re being compared unfavorably to other self-published authors.
-The truth is, formatting is a big part of that “polished” feel.
+The truth is, formatting is a significant part of that “polished” feel.

 🛠️ What to Do If You See These Phrases in Your Reviews

 We are developing a course to help.
-If you're not sure where to start, our free mini-course: Formatting Mistakes That Will Ruin Your Romance Book (And How to Fix Them) may help.
-We’ll walk you through the common pitfalls, show examples of good formatting in action, and help you decide if it’s time to DIY or call in a pro.
+If you're unsure where to start, our Formatting Mistakes That Will Ruin Your Romance Book (And How to Fix Them) may help.
+We’ll walk you through the common pitfalls, show good formatting examples, and help you decide if it’s time to DIY or call in a pro.
 The good news is... we have you there also.

 💌 Want personal feedback on your book's formatting?